laravel/docs/cashier-paddle.md

 </x-paddle-button>
 ```

-The `checkout` method accepts an array as its second argument, allowing you to pass any custom data you wish to the underlying transaction creation.
+A checkout session has a `customData` method, allowing you to pass any custom data you wish to the underlying transaction creation.
 Please consult [the Paddle documentation](https://developer.paddle.com/build/transactions/custom-data) to learn more about the options available to you when passing custom data:

-    $checkout = $user->checkout('pri_tshirt', [
+    $checkout = $user->checkout('pri_tshirt')
+        ->customData([
             'custom_option' => $value,
         ]);

 <a name="refunding-transactions"></a>
 ### Refunding Transactions